stanford-esrg/gps/README.md

 GPS relies on an initial seed scan---a sub-sampled (e.g., 1\%) IPv4 scan across all 65K ports---to learn patterns from.
 A sample seed scan (1\% IPv4 LZR scan across all 65K ports collected in April 2021) can be found [here].
 The seed scan has been filtered for real services (i.e., services that send back real data) and hosts that respond on 10 or less ports (i.e., removing pseudo services).
-Please see the [LZR paper](https://lizizhikevich.github.io/assets/papers/lzr.pdf) and the GPS paper for more details behind this methodology.
+Please see the [LZR paper](https://lizizhikevich.github.io/assets/papers/lzr.pdf) and the [GPS paper] for more details behind this methodology.

 The sample seed scan should just be used for testing purposes.
 Using this data means that GPS will predict services given the state of the Internet from April 2021.
 To make up-to-date predictions, please use an up-to-date seed scan.

-To use the sample seed scan, upload it to BigQuery and update the seed table name in `config.ini`.
+To use the sample seed scan, upload it to BigQuery and update the seed BigQuery table name in `config.ini` (i.e., ``Seed_Table = lzr_seed_april2021_filt``).
-You can use the following command-line big query command:
+The following command-line big query command uploads the seed scan, `lzr_seed_april2021_filt.json` to BigQuery:
 ```
 bq load --source_format NEWLINE_DELIMITED_JSON --autodetect \
       BQ_RESOURCE_PROJECT.BQ_DATASET.SEED_TABLE lzr_seed_april2021_filt.json